-c.
-Senior representatives from the key business and delivery areas - who have been identified as having a specific role and responsibility in the delivery of the UC Programme.

-10. If a resolution cannot be reached on an issue, the SRO will escalate to the Portfolio Board (chaired by the Accounting Officer) for a decision.
+- c.
+Senior representatives from the key business and delivery areas who have been identified as having a specific role and responsibility in the delivery of the UC Programme. - 10.
+If a resolution cannot be reached on an issue, the SRO will escalate to the Change Portfolio Board for a decision.
 Individual Programme Board members should also use this escalation route to raise any concerns, risks or issues that have not been resolved fully to their satisfaction within the UC Programme Board.
 Individual Board Members can also raise issues through their normal day to day business.